Clay County Survey Provides Insight Into Growth

-Clay County businesses are growing and are primed for additional expansion according to a recently published survey by the Clay County Economic Development Council.
+Clay County business leaders see a positive climate with conditions favorable for growth, according to a recently released survey by the Clay County Economic Development Council.

-Nearly half of the businesses reported plans to expand in the next three years; more importantly, these companies project more than $2.6 billion in capital investment and the creation of 293 new jobs by 2017.
-Economic recovery, along with attractive real estate and construction prices, are major factors in the optimistic projections.
+Several results point to positive growth for local companies.
+Nearly half of the businesses report plans to expand in the next three years, with nearly 300 new jobs expected immediately.
+Economic recovery, attractive real estate and construction prices were major factors in the optimistic projections.

-A large majority of companies of all sizes and in all areas report heavy investments in new technology.
-New and advanced technologies are emerging for 58% of the companies, and these technologies will change either their product or how it is produced or marketed.
-This figure represents a dramatic decrease of 18 percent from 2013.
-It is significant to note that 16 percent of the respondents report that the county’s technology infrastructure is not adequate to meet their needs.
+Most of the companies report heavy investments in new technology.
+New and advanced technologies are emerging for 58 percent of the companies.
+Eighteen percent of the respondents report that the county’s technology infrastructure is not adequate to meet their needs.

 Clay County Economic Development Council • 1251 NW Briarcliff Parkway, Suite 25, Kansas City, MO 64116

 Phone: (816) 468-4989 • Fax (816) 587-1996 • email@example.com

 |About Clay County